TemporalStereo: Efficient Spatial-Temporal Stereo Matching Network: Conclusions and Limitations

 \section{Conclusions and Limitations}

 We presented \net, a novel network devoted to fast stereo matching.
 The enhanced coarse-to-fine design and sparse cost volumes allow for fast inference and high performance.
 Moreover, \net{} can exploit past information to ameliorate predictions, especially in occluded regions.
 The same model, trained once, can handle either single or multiple stereo pairs effectively.
-Considering the limitation on the given pose, empowering our system with pose estimation will be our future research direction.
+Considering the requirement of camera poses as its main limitation, empowering our system with pose estimation will be our future research direction.